AlirpJ/AlirpJ/README.md

-# JP

 ## :smile: Hello!
 Welcome to my GitHub profile.
-I'm a student at the Illinois Institute of Technology in Chicago; I'm studying Computer Science (BS) and Game Design (Minor).
+I'm JP, a student at the Illinois Institute of Technology in Chicago; I'm studying Computer Science (BS) and Game Design (Minor).
 Feel free to connect with & communicate with me! :)

 # :computer: Tech